jdalfons/Api-Consume/README.md

-# Appi-Consume
+# Appi Consume

-🚀The objetive of this code is create an Api consume in Python, please take this points.
+The objetive of this code is create an Api consume in Python, please take this points.

   - This code run just in the python Command line.
   - Only run main.py.
   - Use main.py -h to see the options to run the Api
   - If you call an id and this id doesn't exist, the HTML file not throw anything.

 # Steps to use!👌